CameronCodesStuff/xss-for-josh/README.md

         └── app.js
 ```

-The project is deliberately split by responsibility instead of putting the whole site into one giant file.

 ## Run

 Open `index.html` in a modern browser, or serve the folder from a local static web server.